Longwood Gardens: Longwood Reimagined Case Study

 Partnership

-The West Conservatory project required close coordination across diverse architectural and landscape environments, each with its own technical and experiential demands.
-Highly reflective materials presented acoustic challenges throughout the project, requiring tailored solutions that responded to both form and function.
-In the new administration building and library, Jaffe Holden, designed isolated podcast studios and an acoustical curtain wall to reduce noise from the adjacent high-traffic lawn.
-In the event and dining space, the barrel-vaulted ceiling created a demanding acoustic condition, addressed through the integration of high-end acoustic plaster to create a more balanced auditory environment.
+Jaffe Holden focused on acoustic design for the Longwood Reimagined project and related spaces.
+In the new administration building and library, the team designed isolated podcast studios and an acoustical curtain wall to reduce noise from the adjacent high-traffic loading dock.
+In the event and dining space, the barrel-vaulted ceiling was supported through acoustic plaster that helped create a balanced auditory environment suited to dining, events, and gathering.

 Services Performed